-'(7) On November 19, 1863, President Abraham Lincoln delivered his Gettysburg Address on the site of the battle and declared: 'It is rather for us to be here dedicated to the great task remaining before us-that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion-that we here highly resolve that these dead shall not have died in vain-that this Nation, under God, shall have a new birth of freedomand that Government of the people, by the people, for the people, shall not perish from the earth.

-(8) On April 28, 1952, in the decision of the Supreme Court of the United States in Zorach v.
+"(7) On November 19, 1863, President Abraham Lincoln delivered his Gettysburg Address on the site of the battle and declared: 'It is rather for us to be here dedicated to the great task remaining before us-that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion-that we here highly resolve that these dead shall not have died in vain-that this Nation, under God, shall have a new birth of freedom-and that Government of the people, by the people, for the people, shall not perish from the earth.' "(8) On April 28, 1952, in the decision of the Supreme Court of the United States in Zorach v.
 Clauson, 343 U.S. 306 (1952), in which school children were allowed to be excused from public schools for religious observances and education, Justice William O. Douglas, in writing for the Court stated: 'The First Amendment, however, does not say that in every and all respects there shall be a separation of Church and State.
 Rather, it studiously defines the manner, the specific ways, in which there shall be no concern or union or dependency one on the other.
 That is the common sense of the matter.
 Otherwise the State and religion would be aliens to each other-hostile, suspicious, and even unfriendly.
 Churches could not be required to pay even property taxes.
 Municipalities would not be permitted to render police or fire protection to religious groups.
 Policemen who helped parishioners into their places of worship would violate the Constitution.
-Prayers in our legislative halls; the appeals to the Almighty in the messages of the Chief Executive; the proclamations making Thanksgiving Day a holiday; "so help me God" in our courtroom oaths-these and all other references to the Almighty that run through our laws, our public rituals, our ceremonies would be flouting the First Amendment.
-A fastidious atheist or agnostic could even object to the supplication with which the Court opens each session: "God save the United States and this Honorable consistent with the text and intent of the Constitution of the United States, that amended the Pledge of Allegiance to read: 'I pledge allegiance to the Flag of the United States of America and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all.'
+Prayers in our legislative halls: the appeals to the Almightv in the messages of the Chief Executive; the proclamations making Thanksgiving Day a holiday; "so help me God" in our courtroom oaths-these and all other references to the Almighty that run through our laws, our public rituals, our ceremonies would be flouting the First Amendment.
+A fastidious atheist or agnostic could even object to the supplication with which the Court opens each session: "God save the United States and this Honorable Court."

+"(9) On June 15, 1954, Congress passed and President Eisenhower signed into law a statute that was clearly consistent with the text and intent of the Constitution of the United States, that amended the Pledge of Allegiance to read: 'I pledge allegiance to the Flag of the United States of America and to the Republic for which it stands, one Nation under God, indivisible, with liberty and justice for all.'